-Discipline Co-course director: Michael T. Berton, Ph.D.
+Discipline Module Director: Michael T. Berton, Ph.D.

 Students registered in IBMS 6090-5III should attend an average of 1 seminar per week, or a total of not less than 16 seminars per semester.
-These 16 seminars must include all seminars sponsored by the Department of Microbiology and Immunology, but the student is free to select from seminars sponsored by other departments in order to achieve this level of attendance if an insufficient number are offered by the Department of Microbiology and Immunology Department-sponsored seminar.
+These 16 seminars must include all seminars sponsored by the Department of Microbiology and Immunology, but the student is free to select from seminars sponsored by other departments in order to achieve this level of attendance if an insufficient number are offered by the Department of Microbiology and Immunology, or if an unavoidable absence causes the student to miss a Microbiology and Immunology Department-sponsored seminar.
 Students must notify the course co-director of IBMS 6090-5III of their attendance at seminars other than those sponsored by the Microbiology and Immunology Department.
 Students may be excused from one seminar per semester for a valid reason (e.g. illness, death in family, attendance of scientific meetings).
 The course co-director should be notified by email of any anticipated absence no later than the day before the seminar and for unanticipated absences within one day after the seminar.
 Each student will be required to sign an attendance sheet available at each seminar to document attendance.